A Loan or a Credit Card?

 The main appeal of a credit card is that it can be used anywhere, at any time.
 There are usually no restrictions on what you can purchase, provided you maintain your card within the assigned credit limit and make (at the very least) your minimum payment by the due date every month.

 Pros and Cons of Credit Cards and Loans –

-Can be used anywhere
+- Can be used anywhere

-Great way to build a credit score
+- Great way to build a credit score

-Can be cleared and reused at any time
+- Can be cleared and reused at any time

-Banks may charge late payment
+- Can charge late payment fees

-Interest rates can be high
+- Interest rates are normally high

-Easy to overspend when you know the money is available
+- Easy to overspend when you know the money is available

-Credit limits can often be ‘too’ high
+- Credit limits can often be ‘too’ high

-Card applications can take a while to process
+- Card applications can take a while to process

 A Payday Loan